 The equity buy-in approach is most appropriate in situations where new customers can be served by the existing system.
 Under this method, new customers pay a proportionate share of the value of the existing infrastructure.
-AWWA recommends that the equity method is best used within systems that have adequate capacity to serve both existing and future customers without major system expansions.
+AWWA recommends the equity method within systems that have adequate capacity to serve both existing and future customers without major system expansions.